The controversy of the Word, Logos in John 1:1 - 5, 14

 - “In the beginning was the Word.”

 That wasn’t so bad.
-They all knew about the “Word”, they called it Logos.
+They all knew about the “Word”, in Greek it was Logos.
 Of course they didn’t agree on meaning, but everyone had some opinion of what John was talking about.

 - “The Word was with God, and the Word was God.”

 They could accept that too, with a little rationalization.
 It meant different things to different people, but with a little thought, most of them could work it into their beliefs.
-It was a stretch for some of the Greeks, but the Stoics among them had no problem understanding that Logos was god.
+It was a stretch for some of the Greeks, but you could probably convince the Stoics among them to understanding that Logos was god.
 Many of the Greeks already visualized the Word as divine fire.

 - "He was in the beginning with God.
 All things came into being through Him, and apart from Him nothing came into being that has come into being."